Education and professional certifications of Dr. Ostaszewski are listed here.

 Classes taught at Illinois State University: Applications of Actuarial Principles, Mathematical Models in Finance and Investments, Financial Mathematics, Actuarial Models I, Actuarial Models II, Actuarial Models III.
 Selected courses taught at the University of Louisville: Actuarial Mathematics, Risk Theory, Theory of Interest, Pension Valuation, Probability, Mathematical Statistics, Statistical Data Analysis, Probability Models, Calculus, Business Calculus, Precalculus, Linear Algebra, Real Analysis, Digital Signal Processing, Differential Equations, Dynamical Systems.
 Courses taught at the John M. Olin School of Business of Washington University: Investments, Investment Theory, Data Analysis for Investments.
 Classes taught at the Summer Actuarial School in Poland (in English): Valuation of Life Insurance and Life Annuity Liabilities, Valuation of Pension Liabilities, Asset/Liability Management, Derivative Securities.
 Also taught a class on Asset/Liability Management (in English) at the University of Ulm in the Summer of 2000.

 Created and continuously developed online actuarial education at Illinois State University, including four online seminars for professional actuarial examinations since 2012, and a class in financial mathematics offered fully online.
-Developed a web siten and a YouTube Channel titled "How to pass actuarial exams," typically leading in Google search for help in passing actuarial examinations.
+Developed a web siten and video channels entitled "How to pass actuarial exams," typically leading in Google search for help in passing actuarial examinations.
 Wrote study manuals for three professional actuarial examinations, which are among the leading titles chosen by students who pursue those examinations.

 As the Research Director for Life Insurance and Pensions at the Geneva Association, organized two major conferences (an international research conference in Geneva in December 2012, and an international research roundtable in New York in December 2013), helped create a major research monograph, edited a research journal special edition, and edited a newsletter of the program.